 Goals and objectives: Facilitate sustainable economic development of north-western Belarusian rural territories bordering EU countries.
 Provide expert and financial support to local entrepreneurs for development of socially and ecologically oriented initiatives.

-Intermediate outcomes: A rural entrepreneurship incubator opened in the village of Kamarova in Miadzieĺ District, Minsk Region.
+Project outcomes: A rural entrepreneurship incubator opened in the village of Kamarova in Miadzieĺ District, Minsk Region.
 It provides consultations on business opening/closing issues, legal services and information support to local entrepreneurs.

 From June 2017 until April 2018 the incubator supported the Rural Business School that taught business planning basics to everyone wishing to start up a business.
 60 beginning entrepreneurs from Miadzieĺ, Smarhoń, Pastavy and Astraviec Districts underwent training.
 After graduating from the school, they presented their business plans at Start-up Weekends.
 25 best participants received grants of €2,000-10,000.
 The financial support budget totalled to €182,000.